CloseClose

 Calcium supplements are not for every individual.
 For example, if you suffer from a health condition that results in excess calcium in your blood (hypercalcemia), you should not consume calcium tablets.

-However, it has not been established through research yet that there is a connection between calcium intake and heart attack.
-The evidence is mixed, thus it cannot be stated with confidence that there is a connection between calcium supplement intake and the possibility of a possibility of a heart attack.
+However, research has not yet established intake and heart attack.
+The evidence is mixed.
+Thus, it cannot be stated with confidence that there is a connection between calcium supplement intake and the possibility of an o

 Even in cases of calcium and prostrate cancer, mixed results are obtained from research.
 Until these possibilities are clear, one should be cautious about taking excessive amounts of calcium supplements, and consulting a physician may be the right decision.